PrasannaHegde66/cattlemanagerbackend/README.md

 |PyJWT | 2.1.0|
 |sqlparse|0.4.1|

-## Command
+## Commands
-  The command used to run the server
+ Go to cattle_manager using the following command :

+    cd cattle_manager
+ Run the server using the following command :
     python manage.py runserver